Code-Institute-Submissions/BitWise-Front-End_2/README.md

 ## Profile Order Dropdown

-The profiles order dropdown is deisgned to help the users order profiles by what they are most interested in.
+The profiles order dropdown is designed to help the users order profiles by what they are most interested in.
 The options for ordering are date joined, articles posted, number of followers and number of languages known.

 **Note** This filter works in combination with all other profile filters.